 How Long Does Hearing Loss Last After Shooting a Gun?

 The duration of this hearing loss can vary depending on various factors, such as how close a person is to the firearm, the type and caliber of the weapon used, and an individual's susceptibility to noise-induced hearing damage.
-By examining how noise-induced hearing loss occurs and considering the characteristics of firearms, we can gain insights into how long hearing loss may last and emphasize the importance of using hearing protection to prevent irreversible harm.
-Keep reading!

 What Is Shooter's Ear and What Causes It